-At test scenario level, UAs establish calls to other UAs using the Make Call procedure (see Make Call on page 5-6) and then exchange audio media over the call using the Voice Session function.
+At test scenario level, UAs establish calls to other UAs by using the Make Call procedure (see Make Call), and then exchange audio media over the call by using the Voice Session function.
 The remote party then puts the call on hold (SIP Hold-Initiate procedure) for a duration configured by the Sleep function and eventually takes the call off the hold state (SIP Unhold-Initiate procedure).
-Finally endpoints exchange media again over the re-established call using the Voice Session function.
+Finally, endpoints exchange media again over the re-established call by using the Voice Session function.

-The test scenario provides support for the SIP Route/Record-Route mechanism as described in Scenario Settings on page 5-3.
+The test scenario provides support for the SIP Route/Record-Route mechanism as described in Scenario Settings.

-The configured test objective is 100 Loops Initiated per Second (LPS), which is to be achieved using a number of 3000 channels configured in the Custom Parameters tab.
+The configured test objective is 100 Loops Initiated per Second (LPS), which is to be achieved by using a number of 3000 channels configured in the Custom Parameters tab.

-Call Hold MCH
+Call\Hold\MCH

-This test is similar with the Call\Hold\LPS test, except for fact that multiple SIP UAs are configured to share the same IP address, i.e. the IP address for SIP UAs parameter in the VoIPSIP activity's Execution page is set to Use the same value (per port) value.
+This test is similar with the Call\Hold\LPS test, except for fact that multiple SIP UAs are configured to share the same IP address, that is, the IP address for SIP UAs parameter in the VoIPSIP activity's Execution page is set to Use the same value (per port) value.